Marketing in Canada

 Marketing Courses in Canada

-Modules covered will include e-business management, digital marketing, strategic brand management and understanding consumers.
+Modules covered include e-business management, digital marketing, strategic brand management and understanding consumers.
 Many marketing courses universities in Canada offer work placements for students to gain experience in marketing, and many degrees can also be studied as joint honours alongside another subject you are interested in.

 Contact SI-Canada about your application